NLnetLabs/rpki-doc/source/krill/install-and-run.rst

 Krill offers the option to archive old, less relevant, historical information related to publication.
 You can enable this by setting the option ``archive_threshold_days`` in your configuration file.
-If set Krill will move all publication events older than the specified number of days to an subdirectory called `archived` under the relevant data directory: `data_dir/pubd/0/archived` if you are using Krill as a Publication Server and `data_dir/cas/<your-ca-name>/archived` for each of your CAs.
+If set Krill will move all publication events older than the specified number of days to a subdirectory called `archived` under the relevant data directory: ``data_dir/pubd/0/archived`` if you are using Krill as a Publication Server and ``data_dir/cas/<your-ca-name>/archived`` for each of your CAs.

 You can set up a cronjob to delete these events once and for all, but we